Tokarzewski/Modelica-Grasshopper/README.md

 # Modelica-Grasshopper
-This respository contains Grasshopper components that use python libraries for modelica.
+This respository contains Grasshopper scripts that use python libraries for modelica.

 ## Used tools, libraries and plugins
 [Rhino](https://www.rhino3d.com/download),